antmihlin/antmihlin/README.md

 ## Love coding and learning

 Front end world is so huge and changing every minute.
 Any technology can be **learned when it's needed**.
 I can't know everything.
 Therefore I am not interested in the interviews of a kind "we will find the spot to reject you because you didn't work with this function/library".

 ## Front-end developer

 I'm a front-end developer with **ten years** mixed **experience** in different web technologies.
 Now I am working mostly with Angular, Vue, Node, MongoDB.
-Now looking to go in the direction of modern and performant frameworks such as React, Vue, Solid, etc.
+Now looking to go in the direction of modern and performant frameworks such as **React, Vue, Solid**, etc.

 I consider myself as a team player.
 Worked in a variety of environments such as corporate as well as startup.
-Have experience in multinational and remote teams.
+Have experience in large **multinational and remote teams**.
+Worked in different roles such as regular developer, senior developer and teamlead.

 ## Projects